Castelvill/SandstormBox/docs/Instructions.md

 **Parameters**

-- directory1 (string) - directory that will be added to the end of the working directory.
+- directory (string/context) - directory that will be added to the end of the working directory.
-- directory2 (string) - id of the context with the new directory.
-Ignored when first argument is different than "_".

 ## pwd